This Programme is funded by :

 2: Detection of health emergencies,

-As part of this program, WOAH provides technical assistance to WAHO for the implementation of animal health activities through components 1, 2, and 4.
+As part of this programme, WOAH provides technical assistance to WAHO for the implementation of animal health activities through components 1, 2, and 4.

 The HeSP initiative aims to boost health security in the sub-region.
 During its first phase, the USD 500 million IDA-financed multiphase operation will involve Cabo Verde, Guinea, Liberia, and the Economic Community of West African States (ECOWAS) Member States to increase collaboration and improve health system capacities to prevent, detect, and respond to health emergencies in the region.